trendmicro/tm-v1-fs-java-sdk/examples/README.md

    -a target AWS region
    -b target AWS S3 bucket name
    -f target AWS S3 object key to be scanned
-   -k customer Vision One API key or bearer authentication token -r region where the CouldOne key/token was applied. eg, us-east-1 -t optional client maximum waiting time in seconds for a scan.
+   -k customer Vision One API key
+   -r region where the Vision One API key was obtained. eg, us-east-1 -t optional client maximum waiting time in seconds for a scan.
 0 or missing will default to 180 seconds.
    ```